Ask AI

 Surgical interventions

-Emergency colectomy: as per DGAV/DGVS 2022 guidelines, Consider performing surgical exploration, possibly with colectomy (dissection at the terminal ileum and in the upper third of the rectum), in the threatening situation of severe active bleeding that cannot be either endoscopically or angiographically located.
+Emergency colectomy: as per DGAV/DGVS 2022 guidelines, consider performing surgical exploration, possibly with colectomy (dissection at the terminal ileum and in the upper third of the rectum), in the threatening situation of severe active bleeding that cannot be either endoscopically or angiographically located.

 E